mass casualty exercise volunteers needed

-Baptist Women's and Children's Hospital is hosting a presentation on May 11th to increase awareness of Adverse Childhood Experiences.
-Dr. Jeffrey Rowe will speak on "Neurobiology of Traumatic Stress: The ACE study and How to Even the Odds."
-RSVP to Jamie Harris, MPH.
-Click here for more details about the presentation.
+Baptist Women's and Children's Hospital hosted a presentation on May 11th to increase awareness of Adverse Childhood Experiences.
+Dr. Jeffrey Rowe spoke on "Neurobiology of Traumatic Stress: The ACE study and How to Even the Odds."

 Professor relyea receives university's career milestone award

 George Relyea , Associate Professor, Division of Epidemiology, Biostatistics, and Environmental Health, was presented with a Career Milestone Award on behalf of Dr. Rudd and the University of Memphis for 35 years of service.
 A valued faculty member of the School of Public Health, students appreciate his teaching and mentorship.
 Click here to view Professor Relyea with his distinguished award.

 The Shelby County Breastfeeding Coalition welcomed area FPs, Pediatricians, OBGYNs, Neonatologists, Nurses, Hospital Administrators, Peer Counselors, Nutritionists and community leaders on June 14, 2017.
 Photos from the event can be found here.